What does the BitTorrent.exe file do?

 Not dangerous unless your stupid and download bad files with it.
 P2P Networking.
 The only real threat is what you download on it but it (itselft) is completely harmless!
 Codeman |

-Summary: 6 users judge BitTorrent.exe to be an essential file that should not be touched.
+Summary: 6 users consider BitTorrent.exe essential and should not be removed.
 However, 2 users consider this to be a suspicious process and would like to get rid of it. source: file.net

 How to uninstall BitTorrentPro

-To remove BitTorrent from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove BitTorrent from your computer, please follow the manual instructions below.

 - Click Add or remove programs.